All Episodes

 It's all right there in 25 seconds of what this guy says.

-I got to think of the timeout.
+I got to take the time out.

 I just saw the clock.